snstac/pytak/README.md

 # Python Team Awareness Kit (PyTAK)

-PyTAK is a Python library for building [TAK](https://tak.gov) clients, servers & gateways — things that send and receive Cursor on Target (CoT) data on TAK networks.
+PyTAK is a Python library and command-line TAK client for building small, usable [TAK](https://tak.gov) clients, servers, and gateways.
+It can be embedded in another application or used directly to send and receive Cursor on Target (CoT) data on TAK networks.

 ## Install